SimiaCryptus/qqn-optimizer/paper/combined.md

 We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a comprehensive benchmarking methodology for fair optimization algorithm comparison.
 Our contributions advance both algorithmic development and empirical evaluation standards in optimization research.

-Our evaluation across 62 benchmark problems with 21 optimizer variants (560 total runs) demonstrates:
+Our evaluation across 62 benchmark problems with 21 optimizer variants (over 31,000 individual optimization runs) demonstrates:

-1. **Clear Dominance**: QQN variants won 32 out of 62 problems (54.2%), more than double any other algorithm family.
+1. **Clear Dominance**: QQN variants won 36 out of 62 problems (58%), more than double any other algorithm family.
 QQN-Bisection-1 alone won 8 problems, demonstrating consistent superiority across diverse optimization landscapes.

 2. **Problem-Specific Excellence**: QQN variants achieved 100% success on convex problems (Sphere, Levy) with only 12-147 function evaluations, while QQN-StrongWolfe reached 90% success on the challenging StyblinskiTang_2D problem.